Public housing: European Union

 According to a 2018 discussion paper of the European Commission, in 2015, 11.3% of the EU-population lived in households that spent 40% or more of their disposable income on housing.

-In January 2019, the former European Commission President, Romano Prodi, declared that "public investment in social infrastructure during the Eurocrisis reached a 20-year low.
-Current investment in social infrastructure in the EU is estimated at 170 billion euros per year.
-The minimum infrastructure investment gap in these sectors is estimated at 100 to 150 billion euros, representing a total gap of at least 1.5 trillion euros between 2018 and 2030."
+In January 2019, the former European Commission President, Romano Prodi, declared that public investment in social infrastructure during the euro area crisis reached a 20-year low, with investment in social infrastructure in the EU estimated at €170 billion per year and the minimum infrastructure investment gap in these sectors estimated at €100 to €150 billion, representing a total gap of at least €1.5 trillion between 2018 and 2030.

 Housing projects in Europe can be found in urban areas, as well as in suburban areas.

 The EU was moving to support more affordable, energy-efficient and accessible housing with the financial contribution of the CEB and of the EIB through its European Fund for Strategic Investments.
 Public funding was planned to be directed primarily on affordable housing and secondly in the education and lifelong learning, health and long-term care sectors.

+In Europe, there is a significant shortage of investment in social housing and a pressing need to renovate existing units.
+Annual investment in housing is predicted at €57 billion for new building and energy-efficiency modifications.
+The projections do not include the refugee situation caused by the Russian invasion of Ukraine.